Having the very best gaming keyboard can give you a significant advantage in competitive gaming – there’s no denying that.

 MX Red switches have no tactile click and instead have an extremely smooth keystroke all the way to the bottom of the board.
 These are the most common switches on gaming keyboards due to their exceptionally easy and quick operation.
-They’re less comfortable for long periods of typing, and the lack of feedback can prove discomforting for some.
+They’re less comfortable for long periods of typing, and the lack of feedback can prove disconcerting for some.
 MX Black switches are very similar to Reds but require more force to activate.

 Finally, there are the new MX Speed switches, which have a very small actuation point of just 1.2mm.

-Since Cherry MX switches are interchangeable (usually not by the buyer), many of the keyboards on this list will offer multiple specifications with different MX switches.
+Since Cherry MX switches are interchangeable (usually not by the buyer), many of the keyboards on this list offer multiple specifications with different MX switches.

 Non-Cherry keyboards are becoming more common, with the likes of Logitech and Razer choosing to ship keyboards with their own custom switches.
-As you’ll see below, Cherry still dominates the list but alternatives are becoming more popular.

-Some will also come with extra buttons for gaming shortcuts, which can be programmed through software that you can download from the manufacturer’s website.
+Some also come with extra buttons for gaming shortcuts, which can be programmed through software that you can download from the manufacturer’s website.